tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

     * backed up the address of the entry as a `dword` at `0x40405a`, finally
     * used `ret` to transfer the control flow to the `transition code`.

   At this point, we cannot yet "prove" the meaning of the address interval, neither the `dword` stored at `0x404052` (we will do this later).
-But honestly, using the global control flow graph, and dynamically checking on Reven how these addresses are used, we **already know** that each interval is actually the bound of the basic block representing an opcode, the `dword` at `0x404052` stores nothing but the entry point of the last executed opcode.
-One using other tools might think that this is tricky :P, but Reven is really helpful in suggesting what happened.
+But honestly, using the global control flow graph, and dynamically checking on Reven how these addresses are used, we **already know** that each interval is possibly the bound of an opcode handler, the `dword` at `0x404052` stores nothing but the entry point of the last executed handler.
+This might be tricky :P, but Reven is really helpful in suggesting what happened.

 ### Transition code